-Our NEOs each have an opportunity to earn an annual incentive cash award designed to reward annual corporate performance, and, with respect to Ms. Hale, to also encourage and reward individual achievement during the year.
+Our NEOs each have an opportunity to earn an annual incentive cash award designed to reward annual corporate performance, and, with respect to Mr. Mahoney, to also encourage and reward individual achievement during the year.
 The Compensation Committee establishes a target annual incentive cash award opportunity for each of our NEOs following a review of their individual scope of responsibilities, experience, qualifications, individual performance and contributions to the Company, as well as an analysis of data from the Peer Group and Executive Chairman Peer Group discussed previously.
 The targeted annual incentive cash award opportunity and the performance goals set by the Compensation Committee (discussed below) are communicated to the NEOs at the beginning of each year.
 The Compensation Committee considers all relevant facts and circumstances when evaluating performance, including changing market conditions and broad corporate strategic initiatives, along with overall responsibilities and contributions, and retains the ability to exercise its judgment and discretion to adjust an award up or down.

-2017 Bonus Opportunity
+2018 Bonus Opportunity

-For 2017, Mr. Johnson's and Mr. Bierkan's annual incentive cash awards were based solely on corporate performance.
-With respect to Ms. Hale, 90% of her annual incentive cash awards were based on corporate performance, with the remaining 10% based on individual performance.
-The Compensation Committee established threshold, target, maximum and outperform annual incentive cash award levels (as a percentage of base salary) for our NEOs as follows:
+For 2018, Mr. Johnson's, Mr. Bierkan's and Ms. Hale's (for the period she served as President and Chief Executive Officer) annual incentive cash awards were based solely on corporate performance.
+With respect to Ms. Hale (for the period she served as Chief Operating Officer, Chief Financial Officer and Executive Vice President) and Mr. Mahoney, 90% of their respective annual incentive cash awards were based on corporate performance, with the remaining 10% based on individual performance.
+The

+Compensation Committee established threshold, target, maximum and outperform annual incentive cash award levels (as a percentage of base salary) for our NEOs as follows:

-2017 Annual Incentive Cash Awards
+2018 Annual Incentive Cash Awards

 Name Threshold Target Maximum Outperform

 Robert L. Johnson 75% 125% 175% 225%

+Leslie D. Hale(1) 100% 150% 200% 250%

+Sean M. Mahoney 67% 100% 133% 165%

-Ross H. Bierkan 100% 150% 200% 250%
+Ross H. Bierkan(2) 100% 150% 200% 250%

-Leslie D. Hale 75% 125% 175% 225%